typst-community/setup-typst/README.md

 **How do I test my changes?**

-Open a Draft Pull Request and some magic GitHub Actions will run to test the action.
+Open a draft Pull Request and some magic GitHub Actions will run to test the action.

 [typst]: https://typst.app/
 [typst/typst]: https://github.com/typst/typst